Stand Out With an Undergraduate Degree From Webster

 Salaries for Media Production Program Graduates

-Because of the vast number of multimedia production jobs that you’ll be prepared for, your salary greatly depends on your chosen career path.
+Because of the vast number of multimedia production jobs you’ll be prepared for, your salary greatly depends on your chosen career path.
 For example, directors and producers earn a median of $85,000 per year, while special FX artists and animators earn a median salary of $98,000, according to the U.S. Bureau of Labor Statistics.

 Film and video editors and camera operators earn a median of $62,000 a year and enjoy an exceptionally good job-growth outlook of 7% by 2031 — much faster than the average for all other occupations.
-Additionally, there are also many positions opening up.

 Get Started on Your BA in Media Production